Home

 1982 CJ8 Scrambler

-It sat on the 104 inch wheelbase and had all the standard features and options available of any other CJ model.
+It sat on a 104 inch wheelbase and had all the standard features and options available of any other CJ model.
 The longer wheelbase also made this Jeep safer than the shorter CJ's of the day.

 The CJ8 had a short functional pickup bed, roll bar and a removable hard or soft top.
 This made the Scrambler the only factory convertible pickup in America.

 The little Jeep pickup had all of the off road capabilities of the CJ line with 4-wheel-drive and the various Jeep mechanical options and amenities.
+Engine choices ranged from the "Iron Duke" GM 2.5L 4-cylinder ('81 through '83), the AMC 2.5L 4-cylinder ('84 and '85), and the AMC 258 ci straight 6-cylinder.

-Due to minimal sales of less than 28,000 units over it's less than 4 year run the Scrambler today is a great find for collectors and restorers alike.
+Due to minimal sales of less than 28,000 units over its less than 4 year run the Scrambler today is a great find for collectors and restorers alike.

 (Compare the Jeep Gladiator Concept pickup with the Jeep Scrambler...click here!

-You don't see many CJ8's around on the roads these days, but when you do...you can't help but take notice of the little Scrambler pickup that was just a bit ahead of it's time.
+You don't see many CJ8's around on the roads these days, but when you do...you can't help but take notice of the little Scrambler pickup that was just a bit ahead of its time.

 Jeep Gladiator Concept Page!